yhoogstrate/fuma/README.md

 	chrX   140000000  160000000  GeneNameX
 	chrY   140000000  160000000  GeneNameY

-This format is compatible with the BED format [https://genome.ucsc.edu/FAQ/FAQformat.html](https://genome.ucsc.edu/FAQ/FAQformat.html), but requires a 4th column and requires it to contain unique gene names.
-Additional columns are allowed, but are not taken into account.
-Do not provide BED files that describe one exon per line, but provide BED files that describe one gene per line instead.
-This is because gene annotations occasionally contain duplicates on the same chromosome.
-When genes are merged on the basis of the gene names, duplicates on the same chromosome that span a large distance may introduce large uncertainty.
-On the other hand, if you only want to apply matching only in exon regions, you SHOULD use
+This format is compatible with the BED format [https://genome.ucsc.edu/FAQ/FAQformat.html](https://genome.ucsc.edu/FAQ/FAQformat.html), but requires that the 4th column is present and requires it to contain unique gene names.
+Additional columns are allowed, but are nowhere taken into account. **Do not provide BED files that describe one exon per line** because this will exclude the introns, but provide BED files that describe one gene per line instead.
+For files with one exon per line, we can not merge  exons into genes because when they are merged on the basis of the gene names, duplicates on the same chromosome that span a large distance may introduce overlap and large uncertainty.

-BED files with one exon per line.
+In contrast, if you explicitly want to match only in exon regions, you should use BED files with one exon per line.
 In that case is advised to provide non-unique gene names, like the following example:

 	chr1  100000000  100001000  GeneNameA
 	chr1  100002000  100003000  GeneNameA